ecsyjs/ecsy/docs/manual/Architecture.md

 class SystemWolfReactions extends System {
   execute(delta, elapsedTime) {
     this.queries.sleepingWolves.removed.forEach(wolf => {
+      // We have to check if the "Sleeping" component has been removed
+      // because if the "Wolf" component is removed instead, it will trigger
+      // also ths "removed" event as is not fulfilling the query anymore either if (wolf.hasRemovedComponent(Sleeping)) {
         var sleeping = wolf.getRemovedComponent(Sleeping);
         var duration = elapsedTime - sleeping.startSleepingTime;
         // Do whatever with the `duration` value
-      // eg: Make the wolf move slower if its was sleeping for so long });
+        // eg: Make the wolf move slower if its was sleeping for so long }
+    });
   }
 }